livingdocsIO/documentation/content/guides/authentication/azure-ad-login.md

 ## SSO example with Azure AD
 To use SSO with OpenID Connect we have a strategy `li-authentication-openid-connect` to use in the `auth.connections` config.
 With this strategy, you can use a SSO Service (AzureAD, Google, Facebook, ...) which supports the OpenID Connect for authentication.

 To enable AzureAD SSO for Livingdocs, add the config below to the server config in `auth.connections`.
 It creates a setup for SSO with AzureAD and shows the button for that on the login page.
-It is also using the existing local user from Livingdocs and transfers it to an AzureAD User.
+It is also using the existing user from Livingdocs and create an AzureAD Identity.
 The already written articles with this user will still be assigned to the same user.
-It isn't possible to log in with the local login after the first login with AzureAD.
 The match of the user is done with the email address.

 ```js
 const nanoid = require('nanoid/generate')